 A – LTSC stands for Lutherville-Timonium Soccer Club.
 It is the "club name" which the LTRC Travel Program operates under.
 LTSC and the LTRC Travel Program are one in the same.

 Q – How many travel teams does LTSC field?

-Q – Does LTRC require their players to play In-House Soccer to participate in the Travel Soccer Program?
+Q – Does LTRC require their Travel Soccer players to also play In-House Soccer?

 A – No, however, each child has the option of continuing to play In-House Soccer.
-In fact, many of the White Team players and the younger Green or Purple Team players participate in the recreation leagues.
-However, parents must be aware that if a conflict ever arises between a in-house game and a travel game, the child must play in the in-house game.
+This is not typical, and parents should discuss this option with their travel coach if interested.
+Parents should be aware that if a conflict ever arises between an in-house game and a travel game, the child must play in the in-house game.

 Q – If our child makes a Travel Team, when must we decide if he or she is playing In-House Soccer?

 A – Parents must notify their travel coach whether they are playing In-House Soccer at the conclusion of the travel tryouts.

 Q – Does my child have to register if they just plan to play Travel Soccer?